IlyasIsHere/cool-compiler/README.md

-# cool-compiler
+# COOL Compiler

-A GoLang compiler for COOL (Classroom Object-Oriented Language).
+A compiler for the Classroom Object-Oriented Language (COOL).

 # Running Tests